New Physics in $b\to s\ell\ell$ anomalies and its implications for the complementary neutral current decays: Introduction

-Because all (LFD+LFUV) observables involve $b\to s \mu^+\mu^-$ transition and additionally LFUV NP contributions are mandatory to account for the LFUV anomalies, it seems natural to address all the $b\to s \ell^+\ell^-$ data by assuming NP present only in the $b\to s \mu^+\mu^-$ sector, which automatically breaks lepton flavour universality and is thus purely LFUV.
-Interestingly, several model independent global fit analyses \cite{Descotes-Genon:2015uva,Altmannshofer:2017fio,Alok:2017sui,Altmannshofer:2017yso, Geng:2017svp,Ciuchini:2017mik,Capdevila:2017bsm,Alguero:2019ptt,Alok:2019ufo,Ciuchini:2019usw,Datta:2019zca,Aebischer:2019mlg, Kowalska:2019ley,Arbey:2019duh} performed with this purely LFUV NP assumption have pointed out two simple one-dimensional (1D) NP scenarios (S1) $C_{9\mu}^{\text{NP}}$ or (S2) $C_{9\mu}^{\text{NP}}=-C_{10\mu}^{\text{NP}}$, that can provide better fit to all the $b\to s \ell^+\ell^-$ data with preferences reaching $\approx5-6\sigma$ compared to the SM.
-However, performing the separate fits, it is observed that the inclusion of the latest $R_K$ and $R_{K^{\ast}}$ data has created tensions between the separate fit to LFD and LFUV set in both the scenarios S1 and S2 along with increasing the significance gap between the two LFUV fits of the two scenarios \cite{Alguero:2019ptt,Datta:2019zca}.
+Interestingly, several model independent global fit analyses \cite{Alguero:2021anc,Descotes-Genon:2015uva,Altmannshofer:2017fio,Alok:2017sui,Altmannshofer:2017yso, Geng:2017svp,Ciuchini:2017mik,Capdevila:2017bsm,Alguero:2019ptt,Alok:2019ufo,Ciuchini:2019usw,Datta:2019zca,Aebischer:2019mlg, Kowalska:2019ley,Arbey:2019duh,Bhattacharya:2019dot,Biswas:2020uaq} performed with the assumption of LFUV NP present only in the $b\to s \mu^+\mu^-$ sector have pointed out two simple one-dimensional (1D) NP scenarios (S1) $C_{9\mu}^{\text{NP}}$ or (S2) $C_{9\mu}^{\text{NP}}=-C_{10\mu}^{\text{NP}}$, that can provide better fit to all the $b\to s$ data with preferences reaching $\approx5-6\sigma$ compared to the SM.
+However, performing the separate fits, it is observed that the inclusion of the more recent $R_K$ and $R_{K^{\ast}}$ data has created tensions between the separate fit to LFD and LFUV set in both the scenarios S1 and S2 along with increasing the significance gap between the two LFUV fits of the two scenarios \cite{Alguero:2021anc,Alguero:2019ptt,Datta:2019zca}.
 These tensions, if not statistical fluctuations, could be indications of NP also present in $b\to s e^+e^-$.
 For instance, in Ref. \cite{Datta:2019zca}, it is shown that the additional LFUV NP in $b\to s e^+e^-$ along with the basic scenarios S1 and S2 leads to a number of new scenarios, which can remove tensions along with improving the overall fit to all data.
-In this case, LFD set is explained by LFUV NP only in $b\to s \mu^+\mu^-$, while the LFUV processes are constrained by the combination of LFUV NP contributions in $b\to s \mu^+\mu^-$ and $b\to s e^+e^-$.
-Another complementary approach proposed in \cite{Alguero:2018nvb}, before the latest $R_K$ and $R_{K^{\ast}}$ measurement, is to consider LFUV NP which affects only muons along with LFU NP (with equal contributions to $e$, $\mu$, and $\tau$).
-In this scheme, LFD observables incorporate contributions from LFUV+LFU NP, while LFUV set is explained mainly by the LFUV NP (while also having subleading interference with LFU NP contributions).
-It was shown that several scenarios with both LFU and LFUV NP contributions to the Wilson coefficients $C_{9\ell}^{\text{NP}}$ and $C_{10\ell}^{\text{NP}}$ can improve the agreement with the overall data.
-An updated global fit analysis, including the latest experimental data, with both LFU and LFUV NP contributions extended to NP scenarios with right-handed currents (RHC), is performed in \cite{Alguero:2019ptt}.
-Again, various NP scenarios are found with enhanced significance and an improved preference for the NP scenarios with RHC is suggested to emerge after the inclusion of the latest $R_K$ and $R_{K^{\ast}}$ data.
+Another complementary approach proposed in \cite{Alguero:2018nvb}, before the latest $R_K$ and $R_{K^{\ast}}$ measurement, showed that several scenarios with both LFU and LFUV NP contributions to the Wilson coefficients (WC), $C_{9\ell}^{\text{NP}}$ and $C_{10\ell}^{\text{NP}}$ can improve the agreement with the overall data.
+After the latest $R_K$ and $R_{K^{\ast}}$ data, more updated global fit analyses \cite{Alguero:2021anc,Alguero:2019ptt}, have again pointed out various NP scenarios with enhanced significance, and an improved preference for the NP scenarios with right-handed currents (RHC) have been observed to emerge.
 Furthermore, a better description of data can also be obtained by increasing the degrees of freedom, i.e., 2D fits, along with the assumptions such as NP affects only muons.